 ACTIVITIES AT THE CLUB

 On a day-to-day basis, our purpose is to keep our doors open so the suffering addict or alcoholic (or suffering loved one) has a safe haven of support every day of the year.
-Depending on the time of year, we have 3,000 to 3,500 patron visits per month.
+Depending on the time of year, we have 2,500 to 3,000 patron visits per month.
 Our small restaurant feeds people’s bellies while the meetings feed their souls.
 The availability of delicious, reasonably-priced, home-cooked meals enables folks in recovery to come to the popular noon meetings and get a bite to eat before returning to work.
 There are dinner-time meetings, as well as other scheduled meetings throughout the weekend.

 Project ReGain, is a life skills and job training program to help people find recovery in all aspects of their lives has launched as of 2013.Rob Johnston was hired in January to launch this porgram.
-This program would offer trainings that would include resume writing, online job searching, and other professional development opportunities.
+This program offers trainings that include resume writing, online job searching, and other professional development opportunities.
 As there are many organizations that offer these programs already operating in Natrona County, we will look to create partnerships with them, rather than re-create the wheel.

 A future opportunity for the 12-24 Club is a Community Outreach program.
 This program would provide numerous occasions for us to collaborate with other Government, private and not for profit organizations.
 There are a couple of ways this can be done.
 Firstly, I propose that we partner with the Substance Abuse Treatment Providers group and the Casper Police Department to offer monthly or quarterly presentations on different topics relating to substance abuse and addiction.
 These presentations would be open to the public for those that are interested in gaining more knowledge on the topic.
 In collaboration with probation/parole, Casper Police Department, and Drug Court, first time offenders could be mandated to attend these presentations as part of their rehabilitation.
 It may be possible to catch those first and second time offenders early and prevent them from getting involved in substance abuse and addiction any deeper.
 These presentations would have to be held at a time when the Club does not have 12 Step meetings scheduled in order to maintain those attendees anonymity.
 Secondly, I propose the 12-24 Club serve as a Community Liaison to groups, schools, and other entities to those in Recovery.
 As we that have been involved in the Recovery community know, it takes one alcoholic to speak to, and reach out to, another alcoholic before anything can be changed.
 Through our relationship with this recovery community, we can build a base of volunteers, called the 12-24 Corp.
 Service In Action, that are interested in sharing their story and would be willing to go out and speak to groups of people.
 Examples of groups that would be interested include REACH High, DARE programs, and the Transitions learning Center.